hleclerc/Sane_inter/docs/generation/content.md

         return mul( mults[ 0 .. best_split ] ) * mul( mults[ best_split.... ] )
 ```

-These possibilities are used in a lot of essential optimisations.
+These possibilities are used in a lot of essential optimizations.
 For instance, the concatenation operator works only with two variables (because it is an operator).
 If we want to concatenate more than two variables using this operator, we may end up with a lot of intermediate allocations and copies.
 A posteriori selection enable to gather the concatenations to avoid the waste.

 # Examples of active libraries